 Getting Started With Search Engine Optimization

-Quite likely, you have heard about search engine optimization (SEO) before.
-But do you know what it is, and do you know why it is important to you as writer?
+Quite likely, you have heard about search engine optimisation (SEO) before.
+But do you know what it is, and do you know why it is essential to you as a writer?
 Search Engine Optimization is a rather complex topic that can be difficult to grasp if you’re not a web developer, for instance.
 For that reason, many website owners leave it up to SEO professionals to get the job done.